evraplatform/XEM-dataset/README.md

 This means that there are 100 = 5(steps of the motion)*4(basic emotion)*5(repetition) videos for each participant.
 So in total we have 1000=10*10 videos.

-In the attached file you will find a  5*10*20 .mat file.
+In the attached file you will find a  MATLAB (.mat) file, containing 5 X 10 X 20 'images', where:
-5 = The number of actions(a).
+5 = The number of actions (a).
-10 = The number of participants(p).
+10 = The number of participants (p).
-20 = The number of repetition(e).
+20 = The number of repetition (e).
-	The first 5 examples are related to Anger emotion the second 5 examples are related to Neutrality emotion the third 5 repetitions are related to Happiness and the last 5 examples are related to Sadness.
+	Where the first 5 examples are related to Anger emotion Where the second 5 examples are related to Neutrality emotion Where the third 5 repetitions are related to Happiness and Where the last 5 examples are related to Sadness.
 The information of each video can be read by Data{a,p,e} in Matlab.
 In each example, the first column shows the time, columns 2 to 70 for the three-dimensional coordinates of each joint of the body, the next 69 columns for the velocity of the joint,